 📍 St Mary Street, Cardiff, CF10 1AU

 A must-do for Cardiff goers, Cardiff Central Market is an indie lover’s dream.
 From locally-owned food stalls, cafés, bakeries, and delis, to purveyors of hats, crystals, records, and bouquets — Cardiff Market is a treasure trove of good grub and tempting trinkets.
-Even if you don’t plan on buying anything, it’s always fun to wander round this market maze.
+Even if you don’t plan on buying anything, it’s always fun to wander around this market maze.

-If you run out of things to do and vendors to check out at Cardiff Market (although we’re pretty sure this is impossible), you can venture a little further out into the suburbs where Cardiff Flea Market and loads of farmers markets await you.
+If you run out of things to do and vendors to check out at Cardiff Market (although we’re pretty sure this is impossible), you can venture a little further out into the suburbs, where Cardiff Flea Market and loads of farmers’ markets await you.

 Ready to explore more cities on a budget?
 Check out our guide to York, or go and give our guide to Bristol a read.